 Thrifty Tip #3: Confused about the difference between SkyMiles and MQMs?
 Read our guide to learn about using SkyMiles and earning Delta status.

-Click Here to learn more about the Platinum Delta SkyMiles Card.
+Click Here to learn more about the Platinum Delta SkyMiles Card from American Express.

 If you fly with Delta even a few times a year, the $195 annual fee on the Platinum Delta SkyMiles American Express Card can pay for itself multiple times over.
 Even though the annual fee increases to $250 on January 30, 2020, the companion certificate is a fantastic card benefit for Delta fliers and can be quite valuable when used right.